The Simpsons (franchise): Crossovers

 Throughout its run, The Simpsons has featured characters from different series.
 The first such instance was in the season six episode "A Star Is Burns", which featured characters from The Critic; due to it being produced by staff who had worked on The Simpsons, including former writers Al Jean, Mike Reiss and producer James L. Brooks, Matt Groening publicly criticized the episode and Brooks, going on to remove his name from the opening credits.

 Further episodes with crossovers include season 8 episode "The Springfield Files" with The X-Files, and season 26 episode "Simpsorama", which is a full-length crossover with Futurama, another show created by Matt Groening.
 Also in season 26, the episode "Mathlete's Feat" featured a crossover couch gag with Adult Swim series Rick and Morty.

 Fellow Animation Domination series Family Guy would have a crossover with The Simpsons titled "The Simpsons Guy", which is part of Family Guy season 13.

 An alternate telecast of the Monday Night Football game between the Cincinnati Bengals and Dallas Cowboys on December 9, 2024, centered around The Simpsons, with Homer playing quarterback for the Cowboys against Bart and the Bengals.
 Airing on Disney+, play had been slightly delayed from the primary broadcast on ABC and ESPN, allowing animators to replace players with characters from the show (Bart, for example, took the place of Cincinnati’s Joe Burrow).

 Disney+ shorts

 Following the addition of The Simpsons to the Disney+ streaming service, co-creator and executive producer James L. Brooks suggested the creation of a series of short films in which the Simpsons would "invade the rest of Disney+" as a way to promote The Simpsons and reach viewers who may not have been familiar with the series.
 So far, nine shorts have been released, the most recent being The Most Wonderful Time of the Year on October 11, 2024.

+Fortnite x The Simpsons: Apocalypse D'Oh!

+A streaming series of short episodes, serving as a spinoff to The Simpsons, released on November 1, 2025 to promote The Simpsons-themed season in the video game Fortnite.